Sheila Grant: Storylines

 Sheila returned, without Billy, in the straight-to-video special The Lost Weekend in 1997, when her sister-in-law Jackie Corkhill (Sue Jenkins) begs her to return and persuade Barry to save Lindsey Corkhill (Claire Sweeney) from a group of gangsters holding her hostage.
 She returned again the following year in another straight-to-video special, Friday the 13th, to attend Lindsey's wedding to Peter Phelan (Samuel Kane).
 She became caught up in trouble when Jimmy (Dean Sullivan) is pursued by drug-dealers intent on killing him.
-At the wedding itself, Sheila tells Jackie that she has only managed to attend because she come home early from her stepdaughter Tracy's (Justine Kerrigan) wedding in Australia, after an argument with Billy caused by his ex-wife Doreen (Kate Fitzgerald).
+At the wedding itself, Sheila tells Jackie that she has only managed to attend because she came home early from her stepdaughter Tracy's (Justine Kerrigan) wedding in Australia, after an argument with Billy caused by his ex-wife Doreen (Kate Fitzgerald).
 She eventually leaves the wedding, before the main ceremony, to meet Billy at their home after he arranged to send her flowers (from Sheila's own florists' shop).
 In 2001, Jimmy mentioned that Billy and Sheila were "still together" in a conversation with neighbour Diane Murray (Bernie Nolan).

-By 2025, Sheila was back living on Brookside Close.
-She was in contact with Bobby and it was hinted that they recently had a fling.
+In October 2025, as seen in the crossover episode of Hollyoaks, Sheila was back living in no. 5 Brookside Close with Billy, her old house where she originally lived with ex-husband Bobby in the 1980s.
+She was still in contact with Bobby and it was hinted that they recently had a fling.